coreruleset/documentation/content/development/testing.md

 This will build the binary in the **go-ftw** repository.

 Now create a configuration file.
 Because Apache httpd and nginx use different log file paths, and, perhaps, different ports, you may want to create two different configuration files for **go-ftw**.
-For details please read the [original](https://github.com/coreruleset/go-ftw#yaml-config-file) documentation of **fo-ftw**.
+For details please read [go-ftw's documentation](https://github.com/coreruleset/go-ftw#yaml-config-file).

 Example for nginx: